 Unfortunately, pedestrian accidents are all too common in Texas.
 In fact, the U.S. Department of Transportation’s Federal Highway Administration has designated five Texas cities – Fort Worth, Houston, Dallas, San Antonio, and Austin – as “Pedestrian Focus Cities.”
 That means each of those cities has either an average of 20 pedestrian fatalities each year or a pedestrian fatality rate in excess of 2.33 per 100,000 people.

-There’s no guarantee that pedestrians injured in an accident will be awarded damages.
-But the chances of a favorable outcome improve significantly with the help of an experienced legal team.
+While there is no guarantee that pedestrians injured in an accident will be awarded damages, chances of a favorable outcome improve significantly with the help of an experienced legal team.